Associate Provost and Dean of Graduate Studies

 I began my teaching career in Lynchburg City Schools in 1971 at Dunbar High School which housed grades nine and ten.
 I also coached football at Dunbar and track at E.C.
 Glass High School.
 Later, I taught and coached at Heritage High School for three years.
 I returned to graduate school and spent two years at the University of Virginia working on my doctorate.
 While there, I was Assistant to the Executive Consultant for the National Federation of Urban-Suburban School Districts and Research Assistant with the Virginia School Boards Association.

 In 1981, I returned to Lynchburg to become Principal of Dunbar Middle School.
 In 1982, I became Principal of E. C. Glass High School and remained there for eight years.
+During this time, E. C. Glass was recognized as a “Blue Ribbon” school by the U.S. Department of Education.
 In 1990, I was named Assistant Superintendent in Lynchburg City Schools with responsibility for curriculum, instruction, assessment, special education, technology, student activities, and athletics.
 I remained in that position until retiring in 2003.
-During this time, I also taught as adjunct faculty for the University of Virginia, James Madison University, and Lynchburg College.
+During this time, I also taught as adjunct faculty for the University of Virginia, James Madison University, and University of Lynchburg.

-In 2003, I came to Lynchburg College as a fulltime Associate Professor and Chair of Leadership Studies.
+In 2003, I came to University of Lynchburg as a fulltime Associate Professor and Chair of Leadership Studies.
 My primary responsibility was to teach in the Master’s program in Educational Leadership, our state approved principal preparation program.
 In 2009, I was promoted to Professor.
-I continue to teach in the Master’s program but also head our doctoral program in Interdisciplinary Leadership Studies which began in the fall of 2011.
+I continued to teach in the Master’s program but also headed our doctoral program in Interdisciplinary Leadership Studies which began in the fall of 2011.

 During my administrative career, I have been very active with the Virginia Association of Secondary School Principals (VASSP) serving as a Board Member, Director of Federal Relations, and President.
-When I came to Lynchburg College, I was simultaneously named as the Director of the VASSP Center for Educational Leadership which is housed on campus.
+When I came to University of Lynchburg, I was simultaneously named as the Director of the VASSP Center for Educational Leadership which is housed on campus.
 In this position, I work with Dr. Randy Barrack, VASSP’s Executive Director.
 I provide workshops around the state on behalf of VASSP on a variety of topics.
-I also serve as VASSP’s Legal Editor and have written VASSP’s General Assembly Update for more than twenty years.
+I also serve as VASSP’s Legal Editor.
+With the expansion of VASSP’s umbrella organization, the Virginia Foundation for Educational Leadership (VFEL), I also work with that organization.

 Collaterals: Curriculum and Instruction